 You can't turn the corner without seeing a pumpkin pie this time of year.
 How to make one that stands out from the crowd?
-Never fear, Chef Gilligan is here to give you a few tips on how to make the ultimate, decadent, and rather Irish Thanksgiving pumpkin pie.
+Never fear, Chef Gilligan is here to give you a few tips on how to make the ultimate, decadent, and pretty Irish Thanksgiving pumpkin pie.

 The word pumpkin originates from the word pepon, which is Greek for “large melon.”
 The French adapted this word to pompon, which the British changed to pumpion and later American colonists changed that to the word we use today, “pumpkin.”
 The origin of pumpkins is not definitively known, although they are thought to have originated in North America.
 The oldest evidence, pumpkin-related seeds dating between 7000 and 5500 B.C., were found in Mexico.
-Pumpkins are a squash-like fruit that range in size from less than 1 pound to over 1,000 pounds.
+Pumpkins are a squash-like fruit that ranges in size from less than 1 pound to over 1,000 pounds.

 Now there's our short history lesson over he's a recipe using Bailey's Irish Cream to create a delicious Thanksgiving pie.

 - 6 tablespoons unsalted butter, chilled cut into pieces

 - 3/4 Cup brown sugar

 - 1/4 Cup Baileys Original Irish Cream

 - Place flour, powdered sugar, and butter in a food processor and pulse until mixture resembles a coarse meal.
 Beat together 1 egg and water.
 Add to flour and process until mixture forms a ball.
 Form a flat disk from the dough.
 Cover with plastic wrap and chill for 1 hour.

 - Roll out dough into a 12-inch circle on a heavily floured surface.
 Transfer dough circle to a 10-inch pie tin.
 Trim and crimp the edges of the dough.
 Cover with plastic wrap and chill until ready to use.